ZahraMA99/Mastering-JavaScript-in-20-Days/Day13.md

 > :email: Note:
 > Functional programming is a good habit.
 It keeps your code easy to manage, and saves you from sneaky bugs.

+### undefiend VS undecleared
+- undefined: variables is decleared but still not has a value.
+- undecleared: variable not declear yet.

 ## Delieverables⚙️
 **- **<br/>
 🎃Excersie Link: <br/>